jan-kasi/school-notes/notes/01 Language.md

 ### William Alston

-Univocal: One meaning only, the same meaning in all situations.
+**Univocal**: has one meaning only, the same meaning in all situations.

-Univocal language: The term, regardless of who it relates to, signifies only one thought/points to only one thing.
+**Univocal language**: The term, regardless of who it relates to, signifies only one thought/points to only one thing.

 For religious language, this could mean that when we say “God is good” we have exactly the same meaning of “goodness” as when we say “This cat is good”.